 The community's support of our campaign cannot be understated.
 In fact, Councilor Mike Clark (Ward 5) directly attributed the reversal to the number of signatures gathered to get the gas ban on the ballot.

 How did the gas ban get on the ballot in the first place?

-On February 6, Eugene City Councilors passed a natural gas ban that eliminates energy choice for new homes – the first step on the path toward a complete ban across all of Eugene.
+On February 6, Eugene City Councilors passed a natural gas ban that eliminates energy choices for new homes – the first step on the path toward a complete ban across all of Eugene.
 The unilateral decision was made during a session that was closed to public comment, despite thousands of residents, workers and community leaders who registered their opposition in writing and earlier meetings.

 In response to the Council decision to pass the gas ban, Eugene for Energy Choice launched a signature-gathering campaign to refer the issue to the ballot – because we believe all Eugene residents should have a voice in choosing what energy system is right for them.
 In just 30 days, we collected nearly twice the amount of signatures required to send the City Council’s ban on natural gas in new homes to the ballot on November 7.

 We are obviously not alone in our belief that residents have the right to choose their energy source.
 In April of this year, the Ninth U.S. Circuit Court of Appeals overturned a ban on natural gas in new construction in Berkley, California, finding that the city’s ordinance bypassed important federal energy regulations.

 Following the Council vote on July 10 to repeal the gas ban from the ballot, Councilor Lyndsie Leech (Ward 7) put forward a motion to have city staff bring back potentially similar efforts by 2024.
 Other members of the City Council and activist groups have also already signaled they want to revisit gas bans.